cookies-xor-cream/HugoTest/content/posts/poetry/testing/fermi_paradox.md

 I'm the accelerant and indulgent throttle.

 Flay me, skin me,
-Cesede this being,
+cesede this being,
-If it's worth the crease,
+if it's worth the crease,
-Then it's worth the seeing.
+then it's worth the seeing.

 Dogear my page,
 I'll set the stage,
-So strain my soul:
+so strain my soul:
-Pressed through this cage.
+pressed through this cage.

 Orion shot me,
-And ursa reaved,
+and ursa reaved,
-They purged my soul,
+they purged my soul,
-With cosmic sieves.
+with cosmic sieves.